fusion-io/authenticate/README.md

  - **Authentication** is about providing an **Identity** for a **Credential**.
  Not checking if some one has logged in or not, where:

-    - **Credential** is a piece of information that is made/sent from the third party system/user to proof that the Application/System know who they are.
+    - **Credential** is a piece of information that is made/sent from the third party system/user to proof that the Application/System knows who they are.
     It can be a login form with **id** and **password**, or an **access_token**, ...
     **Credential** is private and sensitive information.
 It needs to be treated with security awareness.
     One of the common example is hashing the user's password when store it in database.